subashvugha0810/one-click-hugo-cms/site/content/_index.md

     every student is cared for and learns the importance of health and wellbeing to their daily life.
 products:
-  - image: img/images-13-.jpeg
+  - image: img/pexels-agung-pandit-wiguna-3401403.jpg
-    text: Our teachers and staff are very passionate about your child’s safety and learning experiences.
-We know that each child develops and learns differently, so the Mountolives’ teachers and staff work with you to ascertain which class will fit the needs of your child best.
-Our staff and teachers are dedicated to creating a rich learning environment for all of the children in our care by providing age appropriate and interactive learning opportunities.
+    text: "We are passionate about your child’s safety and learning experiences.
+We know that each child develops and learns differently, so we work with you to ascertain which class will fit the needs of your child. "
+  - image: img/pexels-naomi-shi-1001914.jpg
+    text: Our staff and teachers are dedicated to creating a rich learning environment for all of the children in our care by providing age appropriate and interactive learning opportunities.
 values:
   heading: Our values
   text: >